24 Hour Revenge Therapy: Songs

-"Ashtray Monument" sees Schwarzenbach discuss his parents' divorce, and his perspective in its aftermath.
-He said it was about life in Mission District, San Francisco, specifically the band's apartment on Sycamore Street.
+"Ashtray Monument" sees Schwarzenbach discuss his parents' divorce and his perspective in its aftermath.
+He said it was about life in the Mission District, San Francisco, specifically the band's apartment on Sycamore Street.
 Deciphering the title, Givony wrote that an "ashtray monument is one that has been allowed to grow beyond recognition: an image of surrender, or extreme, unhealthy solitude".
 It begins with an abrasive guitar part and several drum fills, which saw Pfahler emulating the style of Cheap Trick drummer Bun E. Carlos.
 "Condition Oakland" tackles the theme of loneliness, as well as the difficulties of being an artist.
 The song was influenced by the music of Swervedriver and Treepeople being in frequent rotation for Schwarzenbach, in which he attempted to sing like the latter's frontman Doug Martsch.
-It is in 3/4 time, and includes a sample of Kerouac reciting (with Allen playing piano) "October in the Rail Earth" from Lonesome Traveler.
+It is in 3/4 time and includes a sample of Kerouac reciting "October in the Rail Earth", included in Lonesome Traveler (1960).
+It was recorded for Poetry for the Beat Generation (1959), where Kerouac is backed by Allen on piano.
+Keeble said the latter's rambling playing generates "a discordant effect that enhances the song’s lyrics of loneliness and desperation."
+Several of the lines in the sample detail parts of the Bay Area; Keeble also wrote that the mentions of writing and reading in the lyrics were a reference to "Boxcar".
 "Ache" is a leftover from the Bivouac sessions; for 24 Hour Revenge Therapy, Schwarzenbach played an anthemic-sounding guitar running through a RadioShack amplifier.
 Unlike the Bivouac version, the 24 Hour Revenge Therapy rendition uses vocal overdubs to enact a call-and-response section.
 Givony said it dealt with "thinking things through, and not caring if you're being lied to, so long as those lies come with a veneer of intimacy".